Our Composers

 Francisco Botello is a Mexican/American sound artist and educator born and raised in Chula Vista, California.
 Growing up a dual citizen on the dividing line between the United States and Mexico, their work reflects on the nature of place and belonging.
 Gathering and composing with field recordings, alongside electronics and computer music tools, they explore questions of identity, ancestry, geography, change, and loss.
 Recently, they have been experimenting with gestural control and working with immersive, multi-channel sound systems as ways to connect their work more intimately with their body and audience.
 Their multi-channel work has been showcased at places such as Oregon Center for Contemporary Art, PNCA, Portland Art Museum as well as many other community spaces.

-(Wrote Threshold No. 1 for Viola, Cello, Accordion and Harmonium for FAGS Winter 25’)
+(Wrote Threshold No. 1 for Viola, Cello, Accordion and Harmonium for FAGS Winter 25’ and is currently in workshop for FAGS Spring 26’)

 Frances Bigelow is currently a Seattle-based composer and coloratura soprano.
 She holds a dual Bachelor of Music degree from Portland State University, where she studied composition with Renée Favand-See and voice with Christine Meadows.
 Her work has been performed by groups including the Choral Chameleon Ensemble and the Portland Symphonic Choir.
 She has performed variously as a soloist and chorister with PSU Opera, Queer Opera, PSU Rose & Thorn, Kirkland Choral Society, and the Oregon Symphony.
 Her primary interest is in writing for voices, whether that be choral music, art song, or opera.